 Participate in #BrainInjuryAffects Campaign Support Brain Injury Services!

-Gaps in services for survivors of brain injury in Massachusetts were identified in a report released this week by a statewide Brain Injury Commission.
+Gaps in services for survivors of brain injury in Massachusetts were identified in a report released by a statewide Brain Injury Commission.
 Under the bipartisan leadership of Senator Harriette L. Chandler (D-Worcester) and Representative Kimberly Ferguson (R-Holden), the Commission has met monthly in Boston since January 2011 and held public meetings in Worcester and Pittsfield.
 Members of the commission include representatives from healthcare, state government, and the private sector.

-The final report, which was written in collaboration with the Brain Injury Association of Massachusetts (BIA-MA), was presented on Monday to the Governor Patrick and JudyAnn Bigby, MD, Secretary of the Executive Office of Human Services,
+The final report, which was written in collaboration with the Brain Injury Association of Massachusetts (BIA-MA), was presented to the Governor Patrick and JudyAnn Bigby, MD, Secretary of the Executive Office of Human Services,

-“This the first time individuals from the public and private sectors have come together in Massachusetts to identify the needs of brain injury survivors,” says Arlene Korab, Executive Director of BIA-MA.
+“This the first time individuals from the public and private sectors have come together in Massachusetts to identify the needs of brain injury survivors,” says Arlene Korab, Former Executive Director of BIA-MA.
 “Gaps have been identified and recommendations made.
 Now, we need to take steps to implement change.”

 Observed gaps in services include: case management services, day programs, social/recreation services, post-acute rehabilitation services, MassHealth PCA services, technical assistance, transportation, and other services needs.